Contra (New England)

 A1: Balance (meet palm-to-palm) & Swing neighbor - end with lady on the right.
 (2, 6 bars)

-Men Rory O’More roll away right to catch left hands… (2)
+Men Rory O’Moore roll away right (across their neighbor) to catch left hands… (4)

 Reel to Reel